 Now we've reached the end of 2020 and seen the world become totally disrupted, we should be thankful that the world of commerce hasn't been worse affected.
 The nations that have done best to contain COVID-19, such as New Zealand, Australia, and Taiwan, are now rebounding through a V-shaped recovery (although some argue the recovery is more K-shaped, with more inequality in the population).
 Those nations who are still battling thousands of deaths daily due to COVID hope that their recoveries will begin soon too.

-COVID-19 Marketing Report: Statistics and Ad Spend:
+COVID-19 Marketing Report: Stats and Ad Spend:

 Forecast Search Ad Spending Now Expected to Exceed Pre-Pandemic Predictions by 2022